archellix/luanda/README.md

 # Roadmap

-* Create a minimal dubbuger in C, that can load and attach an inferior and run it to completion
+* <del> Create a minimal dubbuger in C, that can load and attach an inferior and run it to completion
 * Build the infrastructure for the dubbuger project including
   * Build scripts
   * Test framework